Tackling technical debt through strategic communication

 The term “Mental Models” was introduced in 1943 by Kenneth Craik, who suggested that our minds build "small-scale models" of reality to anticipate events.
 These mental models are abstractions created by our brains to help us understand the world, influencing our behavior and problem-solving approaches (akin to having personal algorithm in our minds).

-Given that each person has different mental models, experiences, skills, frames of reference, etc we naturally process information and implement solutions differently.
+Given that each person has different mental models, experiences, skills, frames of reference, etc. we naturally process information and implement solutions differently.
 Therefore, it’s not surprising that presenting two engineers with the same problem will likely yield two distinct solutions.
 Moreover, if they collaborated, they would help each other break out of personal biases and expose innovative approaches, resulting in a third unique solution.

 Without fostering alignment and engaging in transparent, proactive communication, it’s easy for individuals and teams to inadvertently work in silos.
-This lack of coordinated understanding can lead to misunderstandings, inconsistent solutions, and ultimately, the accumulation of technical debt and the need for rework.

 (2) Undocumented Knowledge: Tacit and Tribal